Cuvieronius: Taxonomy

-The species now known as Cuvieronius hyodon was among the first fossil animals from the New World to be studied.
+Cuvieronius hyodon was among the first fossil animals from the New World to be studied.
 The first remains of this species were recovered from Ecuador by Alexander von Humboldt, at a location the local population referred to as the "Field of Giants".
-Humboldt recognized that, rather than being bones of giant humans as had been thought by the local population and previous Spanish colonists, they were similar to the giant elephants (Mastodon) being described from Ohio.
+Humboldt recognized that, rather than being bones of giant humans as had been thought by the local population and previous Spanish colonists, they were similar to the giant elephants (Mastodons) being described from Ohio.
 Humboldt sent teeth that he had collected from Mexico, Ecuador, and Chile to French anatomist Georges Cuvier, who classified the teeth into two species, which he referred to as the "mastodonte des cordilières" and the "mastodonte humboldtien", in an 1806 paper.
 It was not until 1824 that Cuvier formally named the species.
 He referred both to the genus Mastodon, calling them M. andium and M. humboldtii.

 Unknown to Cuvier, Fischer had, in 1814, already named the two species based on Cuvier's original description, in the new genus Mastotherium as M. hyodon and M. humboldtii.
 The idea of two distinct species continued to be accepted into the 20th century, usually using Cuvier's names, though Fischer's names were older.
-In 1923, Henry Fairfield Osborn recognized that these species were distinct from Mastodon, and assigned each to its own new genus, Cuvieronius humboldtii and Cordillerion andium, with the name Cuvieronius in honour of Cuvier.
+In 1923, Henry Fairfield Osborn recognized these species were distinct from Mastodon, and assigned each to its own new genus, Cuvieronius humboldtii and Cordillerion andium, with the name Cuvieronius in honour of Cuvier.
 However, by the 1930s, general agreement had shifted to regard both forms as representing a single, geographically widespread species, with Cuvieronius humboldtii considered to be the correct name.

 During the 1950s, the nomenclature of this species became increasingly tangled, as various scientists regarded the type species of the genus Cuvieronius to be Fischer's first published name Mastotherium hyodon, rather than the originally designated Mastodon humboldtii.
 This situation went unaddressed until 2009, when Spencer Lucas petitioned the International Commission on Zoological Nomenclature to officially change the type species of Cuvieronius to M. hyodon as had been followed for over 50 years by that time, rather than abandoning the well-known Cuvieronius as a synonym, as well as to designate the specimen MNHN TAR 1270, a skull and lower jaw from Tarija, Bolivia, as the neotype specimen of the genus/species.
 In 2011, Opinion 2276 of the ICZN ruled to conserve the names.

 The species level taxonomy of Cuvieronius is confused.
-Historically, several species were recognised, typically C. tropicus and C. hyodon for North and South American remains, respectively, but recent scholarship suggests that there is only a single valid pan-American species, C. hyodon.
+Historically, several species were recognised, typically C. tropicus and C. hyodon for North and South American remains, respectively, but recent scholarship generally suggests that there is only a single valid pan-American species, C. hyodon.
+A 2026 study suggested reviving C. tropicus however.